maximelouet/spotly/api/README.md

 instance uses my own credentials, but I don't share them with anyone as the API is rate limited.

-Creating a Spotify developer app takes only a few minutes, no verification is needed on Spotify's side.
-Make sure to add the URL of your front + `/callback` to the list of your Authorized URLs.
+Creating a Spotify developer app only takes a few seconds, no verification is required on Spotify's side.
+Make sure to add your front URL followed by `/callback` to the list of your Authorized URLs.